valu-digital/npm-packages/packages/babel-gql/README.md

 # babel-gql

-Persisted query compiler for Babel and a tiny GraphQL client.
+Persisted GraphQL Query Compiler for Babel and a tiny GraphQL client.

 ## Install